NetSAIL-UCI/Phoenix/README.md

 kubectl delete deployment spelling -n overleaf0
 ```

-and go back to overleaf0, in your `local` machine and open ip:30919.
-When editing the document, the spell-check will not appear.
-Similarly, users can delete other stateless deployments too such as `tags` without crashing the application.
-We encourage readers to add overleaf application in their experiments too because it is a real-world microservice based application unlike existing microservice benchmarks which are mainly demo applications.
+Next, from your `local` machine, open ip:30919.
+Here, the user should confirm that while editing the documents, the spell-check no longer appears.
+Similarly, users can delete other stateless deployments such as `tags` without crashing the application.

+We encourage readers to add overleaf application in their future experiments because unlike existing microservice benchmarks which are mainly demo applications, Overleaf is a real-world application.
 The k8s manifest files for Overleaf can be found in `./src/workloads/cloudlab/phoenix-cloudlab/overleaf_kubernetes`.

-Lastly, we encourage users to conduct one healthy run from loadgenerator module in the `local` machine.
+Lastly, we encourage users to conduct one "healthy run" from loadgenerator module in the `local` machine.

 ```
 python3 -m src.workloads.cloudlab.loadgen.load_generator firstrun 155.98.38.33 false

 ```

 By running this script in your `local` machine will create a folder named `firstrun` (the first param) with several log files.
-The second param is the ip address and the third param mean you want to run load-generation without running chaos experiments hence the field `false`.
+The second param is the ip address.
+The third param is set to `false` which instructs to run loadgeneration without performing chaos i.e., deleting nodes at random.

 This concludes the workload preparation for real-world experiments.